 Furthermore, customers expressed appreciation for the instructional images and videos provided by the company, showing how the device should be used on different areas of the body.

-The downside is that this massager takes a one-size-fits-all approach, and although it does offer a mini version, that is more for portability than anything else.
+A big concern among many users is this massager takes a one-size-fits-all approach, and although it does offer a mini version, that is more for portability than anything else.

 Conclusion: Should you Buy PSO-RITE?